 - Previous recipients not eligible

 - Documents required as attachments:

-- Essay: attach an essay stating why student chose Mexican American Studies as a Major, explain need for this scholarship, how the funding will be used, and why they are a deserving student.
+- Essay stating why student chose Mexican American Studies as a Major, explain need for this scholarship, how the funding will be used, and why they are a deserving student.
 Response should not exceed two double-spaced typewritten pages.

 - Full time undergraduate or graduate student studying in Mexican American culture and social justice in Mexican American Studies

 - The Richard Ruiz Memorial Scholarship was established by the College of Education, The College of Social and Behavioral Sciences, family and friends to honor the passion and dedication of Professor Richard Ruiz.
 This scholarship will support a full time undergraduate or graduate student studying Mexican American culture and social justice.

 - Application deadline is March 20th, 2020